Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 1. Elastic Supply, Transparent Governance

-Parliament and community votes determine when to mint, burn, or allocate new tokens, ensuring democratic monetary control.
+XOR supply expands or contracts via on-chain proposals and economic modules.
+Parliament and community votes determine when to mint, burn, or allocate new tokens, helping to ensure democratic monetary control.

 2. Token Bonding Curve (TBC)

 The Token Bonding Curve algorithm adjusts supply in response to demand.
+When users buy XOR, tokens are minted; when sold, they’re burned.
+This keeps liquidity balanced without arbitrary inflation.

 3. Utility Beyond Speculation